chaos-mesh/chaos-mesh/workflow/docs/design.md

 ### States for Node

-There are 8 phase of one Node:
+There are 8 available phase of one Node:

 - Init
 - WaitingForSchedule